openstack/nova-specs/specs/ussuri/approved/destroy-instance-with-datavolume.rst

 =======

-* Add related unit tests for negative scenarios such as trying to call patch volume attachment API to update an attached volume with an older microversion, passing ``delete_on_termination`` with an invalid value like null, etc.
+* Add related unit tests for negative scenarios such as trying to call update a volume attachment API to update an attached volume with an older microversion, passing ``delete_on_termination`` with an invalid value like null, etc.
 * Add related functional tests for normal scenarions, e.g. API samples.